luwrain/reader/README.md

 EPUB,
 DAISY,
 etc).
-Navigation features implemented in a way, which makes work comfortable for blind and visually impaired people.
+The navigation features are implemented in a way, which makes work comfortable for blind and visually impaired people.
 This set includes applications for:

 * General navigation over structured documents